UgurDenli/MovieDB/README.md

 ## Usage

-- On the main screen, you will see a list of popular movies.
+- On the main screen, you will see a button for a list of popular movies and recent movies.
 - Click on any movie to view its details.
 - Use the back button to return to the movie list.